cliffano/packer-base/README.md

 Development
 -----------

-Extra path should be added to the following:
+Extra system path should be added to `locals.env_path` in `templates/packer/docker-base.pkr.hcl`

-* provisioners/shell/info-pre.sh
-* provisioners/shell/info-post.sh
-* templates/packer/docker-base.pkr.hcl